sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 where :math:`SE(\hat{b})` is the standard error of the regression coefficient, and *t*\ :sub:`crit` is the relevant critical value of the appropriate *t*-distribution.
-For instance, if it’s a 95% confidence interval that we want, then the critical value is the 97.5th quantile of a *t* distribution with *N* - *K* - 1 degrees of freedom.
+For instance, if it’s a 95\% confidence interval that we want, then the critical value is the 97.5th quantile of a *t* distribution with *N* - *K* - 1 degrees of freedom.
 In other words, this is basically the same approach to calculating confidence intervals that we’ve used throughout.

-In jamovi we had already specified the ``95% Confidence interval`` as shown in :numref:`fig-reg2`, although we could easily have chosen another value, say a ``99% Confidence interval`` if that is what we decided on.
+In jamovi we had already specified the ``95\% Confidence interval`` as shown in :numref:`fig-reg2`, although we could easily have chosen another value, say a ``99\% Confidence interval`` if that is what we decided on.

 Calculating standardised regression coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One more thing that you might want to do is to calculate “standardised”
-regression coefficients, often denoted *β*.
-The rationale
+regression coefficients, often denoted β.
+The rationale behind standardised
-behind standardised coefficients goes like this.
+coefficients goes like this.
 In a lot of situations,
 your variables are on fundamentally different scales.
 Suppose, for
 example, my regression model aims to predict people’s IQ scores using
 their educational attainment (number of years of education) and their